Business Management and Modern Languages & Cultures BA

 Why study this course?

-Choose from 10 languages (German, French, Russian, Spanish, Portuguese, Dutch, Czech, Catalan, Italian, and Luxembourgish) to take your business management skills international.
+Choose from eight languages (German, French, Russian, Spanish, Portuguese, Dutch, Czech, Catalan) to take your business management skills international

-The year abroad in your third year enables you to immerse yourself in the language, culture and society of the language or languages you study.
+Studying, teaching or working abroad during your third year enables you to immerse yourself in the language, culture and society of the language or languages you study.

 Sheffield University Management School is accredited by AMBA, EQUIS and AACSB.